MDAnalysis/UserGuide/doc/source/universe.rst

     * :meth:`~MDAnalysis.core.universe.Universe.add_Residue`
     * :meth:`~MDAnalysis.core.universe.Universe.add_Segment`

-See :ref:`topology-attributes-label` for more information on which topology attributes can be added, and `<examples/constructing_universe.ipynb>`_ for examples on adding attributes and Segments.
+See :ref:`topology-attributes` for more information on which topology attributes can be added, and `<examples/constructing_universe.ipynb>`_ for examples on adding attributes and Segments.